Birth Trauma: The Astonishing Story of Pierre 2/11/2015

 “Once Pierre could walk, he was encouraged to walk long distances.
 He could soon walk a mile while playing a game in the process.”

 “He eventually progressed to running.
 We started him on the overhead ladder as soon as he could hang on.
-I am convinced that there was no fitter child in the two to three year age group.
-We were not content to label our child with learning disabilities and give up on him.”
+I am convinced that there was no fitter child in the two- to three-year age group.”

 “At times I found it frustrating to see how easily advances came to other children, but Pierre continually made breakthroughs, after much hard work on his part, and ours, one step at a time, he too would progress to the next developmental level.”